msalim25/Cyclistic-Case-Study/data/README.md

 ## Contents
 - **sample_2022_divvy_tripdata.csv** — A small representative sample of the Divvy trip dataset.
 - **schema.md** — A description of the dataset fields and data types.
-- **notes.md** — Any additional data-related notes or transformations.

 ## Source Dataset
 The full dataset is publicly available here: